learn-co-curriculum/puts-print-and-return-readme/README.md

   puts "Guy Fieri"
 end
 ```
 The method would instead print "Guy Fieri" and return `nil`.
-This is because the last line that was evaluated was `puts ...` and the return value of a `puts`, as seen in the table above is always `nil`.
+This is because the last line that was evaluated was `puts ...` and the return value of a `puts`, as seen in the table above, is always `nil`.

 #### The Return Keyword